KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 Sometimes, in natural language, when you invert the subject and object of a sentence, the verb changes from active to passive voice.
 "The speaker _presents_ the session" is active; but in passive voice, the verb becomes "The session _is presented by_ the speaker."

-Similarly, using an example from KGC, a _conference_ has related subevents, such as tutorials and sessions.
-So a triple that says "Conference _hasSubevent_ Workshop" would make sense.
+To use an example from KGC, a _conference_ has related subevents, such as workshops, tutorials, and sessions.
+So a triple like "Conference _hasSubevent_ Workshop" would make sense.

 <p align="center" width="100%">
     <img width="30%" src="images/Directionality_arrows.png">
 </p>

 But the inverse, "Workshop _hasSubevent_ Conference" would not make sense.
-When you invert the subject and the object of a triple, the property must change.
-In this example, the property in the triple, "_hasSubevent_ " changes to "_isSubeventOf_" as the direction of the arrow changes.
+When you invert the subject and the object of this triple, the property "_hasSubevent_ " changes to "_isSubeventOf_" as the direction of the arrow changes.

 <p align="center" width="100%">
     <img width="30%" src="images/Inverse_directionality_arrows.png">
 </p>

 In OWL, you can formally express that two properties are the inverse of each other.
-This reverses directionality.
 In this example, the  _isSubEventOf_ is `owl:inverseOf` the _hasSubEvent_ property.
 ```
 kgc:isSubEventOf owl:inverseOf kgc:hasSubEvent
 ```

 Some properties _are_ symmetrical.
 If Jan is a sibling of Scott, her brother; Scott is also a sibling of Jan.
 In symmetrical relationships, the arrow goes both ways, like a two-way street sign.
 Two equivalent classes are symmetrical, their Venn diagrams overlap perfectly.
 But, like a tautology, they don't add new information.